Professional Writing

 Many writers balance freelancing with other employment, so the program focuses on the development of creative skills along with knowledge of the existing market for fiction and creative non-fiction in Canada.
 You gain highly marketable communications, writing, and editing skills that are useful in many industries in both for-profit and non-profit sectors.

 During the program, local writers lead workshops and may mentor you in the field.
-You participate in a work environment for a 180-hour field placement where you have the opportunity to apply your writing skills while building connections with potential clients and employers.
+If you maintain a B+ average in the program, you have the opportunity to participate in a work environment for a 180-hour field placement where you can apply your writing skills while building connections with potential clients and employers.

 Graduates from this program have a wide range of exemplary writing skills and comprehensive knowledge of contemporary social and political issues needed to begin careers as professional writers.